jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Edited/Lecture 2/Threat Vectors.md

 			- Involves thinking about processes:
 				- How access is gained to/in buildings
 				- How users interact with services
-				- How staff do work
-					- Requirements for them to do so
+				- How staff do work - and requirements for them to do so